All Episodes

 I guess Kofi Annan doesn't like Chinese people.

-Why, Kofi was out on a war path.
+Why, Kofi was out on a warpath.

 Nobody, especially Kofi Annan at the United Nations.

-Let's move on.
+Let's move on, CNN.

-This is how the CNN staff announcer opened the program.
+Last night on CNN's Anderson Cooper 360, this is how the CNN staff announcer opened a program.

-Deep inside Hezbollah Country, a corner of the war you don't always see, and you'll only see here.
+Deep inside Hezbollah country, a corner of the war you don't always see, and you'll only see here.

-This is a special edition of Anderson Cooper 360.
+This is a special edition of Anderson Cooper 360, Crisis in the Middle East, day 27.

 Oh, we're counting the days now.

-I'm panting with excitement, baited breath.
+I'm panting with excitement, bated breath.

 Well, I was hooked.